opalmedapps/opal-app/README.md

 * Open a command prompt and navigate to the folder in which you have cloned the repository.

 * Install [Bower](https://bower.io/) globally.
-If you have already done this, skip this step.
+If you have already done this, skip this step, but follow the instruction for verifying that Bower is installed globally.

 **Note:** you may need to replace `npm` with `sudo npm` if you are running a Mac or Linux system without root access.
+If this is the case, use `sudo npm` for all the `npm` steps that follow.

 ```
 npm install -g bower
 ```

+Verify that Bower is installed globally by running `bower -v`.

 Bower is our front-end libraries package manager.
 This allows all of our libraries to stay in sync and updated across all developing platforms.
 The main file for this dependencies is [bower.json](./bower.json), this file contains all the dependencies that are required to run the front-end.

 * Install [Gulp](https://gulpjs.com/) globally.
-If you have already done this, skip this step.
+If you have already done this, skip this step, but follow the instruction for verifying that Gulp is installed globally.

 ```
 npm install gulp-cli -g
 ```

+Verify that Gulp is installed globally by running `gulp -v`.

 Gulp is a task manager that allows to have readily available and useful tasks, some examples include, instantiating a server, running tests, generating